 Pro tip: you can have them add burrata to theirs!
 Try it at home with this recipe.

 My personal mission was to create a comparable dupe sauce to the one I found myself craving.
 The base of the sauce is an onion soubise, an easy, three-ingredient French sauce.
 The onions are cooked over a long period of time at a low heat until they become tender and flavorful.
 Onion soubise is classically puréed with cream as an accompaniment to meat such as a seared steak or roast chicken.

 The goal isn’t to put color on the onions but to coax out the flavor so don’t try to rush it.
+I know an hour and a half seems like a long time but it’s not an error.
+It takes time for the onions to break down!
 Make the onion mixture a few days ahead of time and reheat when needed in order to minimize the day of prep.

 Yes!
 Slowly cooking them coaxes out the subtle, sweet onion flavor and turns it into a buttery, jam-like consistency.
 It mellows the harsh flavor of onions.
 You don’t want caramelized onions for this.

 No!
 You want this sauce to bind to the noodles – this is aided by the addition of the pasta water.
 Adding oil when cooking the noodles will make them slippery and the sauce won’t stick as well.

 Vodka sauce such as this one here don’t typically have whole tomatoes, the base of the sauce is just tomato paste and cream flavored by shallots, a touch of vodka and red pepper.
 This creamy arrabbiata sauce (spicy tomato sauce) gets it’s flavor from the slowly simmered onions while the spice comes from the Calabrian chilies and red pepper flakes.